How to save money on your car insurance

 Insurers take crash performance into consideration when setting premiums, so read a few NCAP reports to get the inside view on how any potential purchase performs in a collision.
 Insurers may look at how much whiplash protection a car offers, for example, because whiplash claims currently run to more than £1billion each year.

 Choose a car with autonomous emergency braking

-Having autonomous emergency braking (AEB) fitted as standard will see a car drop down five insurance groups on average, says Thatcham’s Billyeald.
+Having autonomous emergency braking (AEB) fitted as standard will see a car drop down five insurance groups on average, according to experts at Thatcham.
 AEB could possibly, therefore, reduce the cost of cover – although this needs to be balanced against potentially more expensive repair bills due to damaged sensors.

 Put your other half on your policy